Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Model

 \paragraph{Location Prediction Modules} Similar to state tracking, for each location candidate $c_j$ at each timestep $t$, we concatenate the contextual embeddings of the entity $\bm{h}^e_t$ and the location candidate $\bm{h}^c_{j,t}$ as the input $\bm{h}^l_{j,t}$ to the location prediction modules.
+If the entity $e$ or the location candidate $c_j$ does not appear in sentence $X_t$, we replace it with an all-zero vector instead:

-These modules also include a knowledge injector and a Bi-LSTM location predictor followed by a linear layer, which outputs a score $\bm{o}^l_{j,t}$ for each candidate $c_j$ at each timestep $t$.
+Similar to the state tracking modules, the location prediction modules include a knowledge injector and a Bi-LSTM location decoder followed by a linear classifier.
+The sentence-level Bi-LSTM location decoder models the entity's location at each timestep $t$, which simulates the dynamic changes of entity locations on the temporal dimension.
+Since there are $M$ location candidates in total, the location decoder is executed for $M$ times.
+For each candidate $c_j$ at each timestep $t$, the linear layer outputs a score $\bm{o}^l_{j,t}$ based on the decoder's hidden states:

 The scores of all location candidates at the same timestep are normalized using Softmax.
 Then the location loss $L_{loc}$ is computed as the negative log likelihood of the ground-truth locations: